WPCloudDeploy Documentation

 Using Template Sites

-AWS EC2, LightSail, Azure, Alibaba & GCP servers cannot be used when using Template Sites.
+Azure, GCP & Alibaba servers should not be used when using Template Sites.
 In other words, you should not set up a product where the destination server is located at one of these providers AND there is a template site that needs to be used for the new site.
 However, you can still use these providers for sites without templates.

 The reason that this is a limitation is because we need full ‘root’ access to set up the processes on both servers that make copying sites efficient.
 So any server that does not use ‘root’ as the login cannot be used for template or target sites.